tinydancer-io/solana-improvement-documents/proposals/0052-consensus-and-transaction-proof-verification.md

 traditionally where users had to fully trust their RPC providers.
 Dapp developers don't have to make any changes as wallets can easily integrate the client making it compatible with any dapp.
-This proposal would also be compatible with the future protocol updates like Bankless leaders since the tree construction would be done async by buffering transaction statuses.
+The proposal would also be compatible with the future protocol updates like Bankless leaders since the tree construction would be done async by buffering transaction statuses.
 Bankless leaders won't need replay before propagating the block.